barryclark/jekyll-now/_posts/2018-07-03-PowerShell_and_List_of_All_DC_in_Forest.md

 layout: post
 title: PowerShell and list of all DC in forrest
 ---
+Sometime, when I tried solve problems with Exchange Server on-permises I need i.e. investigate traffic for Active Directory.
+Or when I need set up new site.
+And for many other cases.
+For mall environments it's simple: open `dsa.msc` also known for ADUC and look.
+For bigger, it's quite complicated :).

 # DirectoryServices

+That method is kind of strange, as it actually return metadata of servers, not actually servers. :)

 ```powershell
 $Forest = [System.DirectoryServices.ActiveDirectory.Forest]::GetCurrentForest()
 $Forest.Sites | % { $_.Servers } | Select Name, Domain